WORKING WITH VOLUNTEERS TO OFFER ENGLISH LESSONS IN PARIS

 English Pour Tout Le Monde is based on the belief that everyone (tout le monde) everywhere, no matter their circumstances in life should have access to education.

 Our team met and started EPTLM when volunteering with another association in Paris.
-After being asked frequently about English learning opportunities, the team decided to start a trial.
-Since January 2019, we have been running informal English lessons with the help of our volunteers, twice weekly after serving breakfast to refugees, asylum seekers, homeless people and migrants with our partner P’tit Dej Solidaires in the 18th arrondissement.
+After being asked frequently about English learning opportunities, we decided to start a trial and in Spring 2019 started informal English lessons in a park.
+With the help of our volunteers, we were running sessions twice weekly after serving breakfast to refugees, asylum seekers, homeless people and migrants with our partner P’tit Dej Solidaires in the 18th arrondissement.

 MEET THE TEAM